 Departure and arrival are at 7 rue de Soleuvre in Belvaux opposite the town.

 Here is how we recommend doing the hike itself!

-Start the tour in Belvaux at the roundabout near the town hall.
+Start the tour in Belvaux at the roundabout near the town hall, the Biergerzenter de Belvaux.
 Head north and stroll over the wooded hillocks called “Pakebierg“, “Lötschet” and “Zolwerknapp” with some lookouts over the urban surroundings.
 These particular elevations, so-called outliers, succeed each other in a perfect row in front of the Dogger escarpment with its iron ore deposits.
 Geologically, they are resulting from the proximity of the Meuse-Rhine watershed.

 From here, you will quickly arrive at Soleuvre.
 Climb the “Zolwerknapp” hill, where you can discover the renovated well of a vanished castle, dating back to the VIIIth century, destroyed in 1552.
 Though the castle is no longer there, it is still fun to imagine what could have been!

-Return towards Belvaux and make a tour around the hillside of the “Gaalgebierg“, a former mining area, now a popular recreation spot with playgrounds, barbecue areas, educational trails (geology and mining history), fitness and mountain bike tracks.
+Now start your return towards Belvaux and make a tour around the hillside of the “Gaalgebierg“, a former mining area.
+This has become a popular recreation spot with playgrounds, barbecue areas, educational trails (geology and mining history), toilets, a water point, fitness and mountain bike tracks.

 Belvaux (9,27 km – Auto Pedestre)

 Level: moderate (5/10)